-The application process for the 2022-2023 school year is open to students currently attending or who have been invited to attend KS preschool.
+The application process for the 2023-2024 school year is open to students currently attending or planning to attend a KS preschool.

 Please verify that you meet the requirements if you are a new or returning applicant.
 See eligibility information further down on this page.

 Complete the online application through FACTS and pay an application fee of $35.

 We require that you submit both your 2021 signed federal income tax return along with any applicable tax schedules and any non-taxable income document listed on your application (if applicable).